zapier/visual-builder/docs/_legacy/docs.md

 ![label and help](https://cdn.zapier.com/storage/photos/d4fd7c63b1f2fe58946a4184a4bce722.png)

-### Important

-Occasionally, you'll have unimportant triggers which are used mostly to drive things like [dynamic dropdown](#dynamic-dropdowns), but could be useful to a small subset of users.
-If you mark a trigger as unimportant, we will hide the trigger behind a link.
-The user can still pick these if they really want to but it is hidden by default.

-> Note: if you have no important triggers, we will not hide any of them by default.

 ### Hide

 If you create a trigger solely to be used in a [dynamic dropdown](#dynamic-dropdowns) and it will never be helpful to users, you can mark it as hidden.
 We will never show the trigger in the UI and users will not be able to pick it.